Give Columbia a run for its money with this 1905 salad recipe! It tastes just like the original… maybe even better.

 Crisp lettuce, juicy tomatoes, meaty olives, sweet ham, and creamy cheese are tossed in a secret dressing that’s loaded with umami flavors.

-Served with Cuban bread and cream butter, the salad truly is a treat.
+Served with Cuban bread and cream butter, this salad truly is a treat.

 If you’re missing the freshness and unique flavor of the 1905 salad, this copycat recipe is exactly what you’ll need.